Arctic Report Card

 The map shows the difference between the amount of sunlight Greenland reflected in the summer of 2011 versus the average percent it reflected between 2000 and 2006.
 Virtually the entire ice sheet shows some change, with some areas reflecting close to 20 percent less light than a decade ago.
 The map is based on observations from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on NASA's Terra and Aqua satellites.

 The National Oceanic and Atmospheric Administration's Arctic Report Card presents annually updated, peer-reviewed information on recent observations of environmental conditions in the Arctic relative to historical records.
 The annual updates are released during a press conference at the December American Geophysical Union meeting.
 This annual report which measures the changes in climate can be used to predict the driving shifts in animal habitats and the local arctic ecosystem.
 The report categorised into three groups: Vital signs, Other Indicators and Frostbite.

 Key highlights are featured on the current report card home page, previous report cards are available online, and each report card is summarized in a short YouTube video.

 The audience for the Arctic Report Card is wide, including scientists, students, teachers, decision makers and the general public interested in Arctic environment and science.

+The Arctic Report Card has reportedly been terminated by the Trump Administration in 2026.